dribnet/purvs/README.md

 ## MDDN 242 2021 Assignment 2

-Today i came up with an idea for what i want my alphabet to look like.
-I drew it up and added it to my file under sketch.jpg.
-The main idea is that it is a wheel and the letters all come from the lines. it is simple but i feel like it is actually going to be so dfficult to code.

-I need to just play around with it and try get it down to 12 parameters.
-Hopefully by next class i can start coding it!
+I started my sketch on sketch.js.
+The idea is a wheel that shows the letters through a series of arcs and straight lines.
+I didn't get very far as I am super confused on how to add the parameters.
+Bex mentioned something about true/false statements last class but i didnt know how to do that. hopefully I can work it out by next class.
+I like my idea so far though.